 In March 2019, and in connection with the 2016 Columbia Agreement, we entered into a research services agreement (the "2019 Columbia Research Agreement") with Columbia University with the purpose of analyzing structural and functional changes in brain tissue in an animal model of galactosemia, and the effects of certain compounds whose intellectual property rights were licensed to us as part of the 2016 Columbia Agreement on any such structural and functional changes.
 The 2019 Columbia Research Agreement has a term of 12 months from its effective date; provided that we can terminate the 2019 Columbia Research Agreement without cause with at least 30 days' prior written notice.
 The services covered by the 2019 Columbia Research Agreement will be performed by Columbia University in two parts (Part 1 and Part 2) of six months each.
 The decision to proceed with Part 2 of the 2019 Columbia Research Agreement shall be made solely by us and will be contingent on the success of the research performed in Part 1.
 In consideration for the services performed by Columbia University in Part 1, we will be required to pay \$0.1 million to Columbia University for staffing, supplies and indirect costs.
 If we decide to continue the research defined in Part 2, we will be required to pay an additional \$0.2 million to Columbia University.
-To the extent new intellectual property is developed under the 2019 Columbia Research Agreement that we elect to license from Columbia University, we may be required to pay Columbia University additional consideration for such rights.
+To the extent new intellectual property is developed under the 2019 Columbia Research Agreement that we elect to license from Columbia University, we may be required to pay Columbia University's additional consideration for such rights.
+The 2019 Columbia Research Agreement may not be assigned by us without Columbia University's consent, except to any successor to all or substantially all of our business to which the 2019 Columbia Research Agreement relates or to an affiliate, in each case upon notice to Columbia University.